Butcher

 • Using butchery tools and machinery – including mincing, sausage making, bacon curing, vacuum packing

-• Business profitability, maximising productivity, efficiency and customer care
+• Business profitability, yield controls, maximising productivity, efficiency and customer care

 • Team work and customer care skills